 Give each student a card like the cards below and have everyone stand in a large circle.
 The student who has the card should stand in the middle of the circle with a ball of yard.
 Ask the student representing the sun to hold the end of the yarn tightly and toss the ball to someone who can use that energy (a green plant).
 When a student representing the green plant catches the ball of yarn, he or she should hold a piece of the yarn and throw the ball to someone else who could use the energy.
 After the yarn reaches a top level carnivore, cut it off to represent one food chain.
 Return the yarn to the sun to start another chain.
 Continue making chains until every student holds at least one strand of yarn.
 This is a great way to illustrate the difference between a food chain and a food web.

 Food Chain Collage

-I use crafts very sparingly, but I absolutely could not resist these food chain collages.
+I use crafts very sparingly, but I absolutely could not resist these food chain collages when I was teaching ecosystems.
 It was so tempting to premake some templates for my students to use so everything could be nice and neat, but I wanted to give ownership to my students and to allow them to select any series of animals in a food chain.